 In 2006, Nyamagabe became the district that encompassed much of what used to be called the Gikongogo province.
 The Remera washing station in this district is one of the highest in the country, sitting right at 1,950 meters.
 Producers in this area mainly grow tea and coffee as a cash crop and are very very tiny—owning generally just a few hundred coffee trees.

 Rwanda as a whole, and the Rwandan coffee scene, is truly something to behold, and there is a reason more times than not coffee professionals turn to Rwanda as the success story of all success stories.
-As many people reading this know, Rwanda went through one of the worst human atrocities in the genocide which occurred in 1994.
-Not just after the genocide, but really after decades of civil war and violence, Rwanda started rebuilding in the late 1990's looking towards many industries as the way towards a better future.
-The tech industry has been a huge place Rwanda has invested, but they also turned to the agricultural industries, and coffee in particular.
+As many people reading this know, Rwanda went through one of the worst human atrocities in the genocide that occurred in 1994.
+Not just after the genocide, but really after decades of civil war and violence, Rwanda started rebuilding in the late 1990s looking towards many industries as the way towards a better future.
+The tech industry has been a huge area in which Rwanda has invested, but they also turned to agricultural industries—and coffee, in particular.

 The Rwandan genocide of 1994 had millions of victims.
 One of them was Epiphanie Mukashyaka, whose husband was killed in the tragic events of that time.
-Epiphanie sought to continue her husband's coffee company, and was one of the first to grasp onto the hope of super high-quality coffee, a business previously unknown in Rwanda.
-Epiphanie helped found the Bufcafe coffee operation which over time has become one of the greatest coffee producers in Rwanda.
-Epiphanie's son, Samuel Muhirwa, now manages the Bufcafe washing stations and dry mill today, and is constantly working to produce the best product.
+Epiphanie sought to continue her husband's coffee company and was one of the first to grasp onto the hope of super high-quality coffee—a business previously unknown in Rwanda.
+Epiphanie helped to found the Bufcafe coffee operation which, over time, has become one of the greatest coffee producers in Rwanda.
+Epiphanie's sons Samuel and Aloys now manage the Bufcafe washing stations and dry mill, and the are constantly working to produce the best product.